Las Vegas Workers' Compensation Lawyer

 However, Nevada workers’ comp laws also require employees to undergo vocational rehabilitation after an injury or illness occurs in the workplace.
 This means that your employer is obligated to make reasonable attempts to find you alternative employment.
 If your employer does not make reasonable attempts to find you new work, this lack of effort could result in a denial of benefits from the workers’ compensation insurance provider.

-A Nevada workers’ comp lawyer from Shook & Stone can help you and your family recover compensation for your medical costs and unpaid wages following an accident or illness related to your work.
-If you have questions or concerns about a workers’ compensation claim, contact our office today for an initial consultation at no charge and we don’t get paid unless you win.
+A workers’ comp lawyer from Shook & Stone can help you and your family recover compensation for your medical costs and unpaid wages following an accident or illness related to your work.
+If you have questions or concerns about a workers’ compensation claim, contact our office today for an initial consultation at no charge, and we don’t get paid unless you win.

 Nevada has a “no-fault” system with two types of benefits: temporary and permanent.
 Temporary benefits include full wage replacement, medical bills, and other expenses.
 Permanent benefits can be paid as lump sums for lost wages or as monthly income if you cannot return to work at all.

-To help make it easier for all Nevadans to work with us wehave three offices located in Las Vegas, Summerlin, & Reno Nevada.
-So whether you live in North Las Vegas, Spring Valley, Elko, Carson City, Tonopah, or any other city in our amazing state we can help you with your workers’ compensation case.
+To help make it easier for all Nevadans to work with us, we have three offices located in Las Vegas, Summerlin, & Reno, Nevada.
+So whether you live in North Las Vegas, Spring Valley, Elko, Carson City, Tonopah, or any other city in our amazing state, we can help you with your workers’ compensation case.

 Work-related injuries and illnesses can cause significant financial difficulties for employers, employees, families, and the community.
 These accidents can also lead to debilitating injury or disease that prevents an individual from working or performing normal tasks of daily life.
 At Shook & Stone, we understand the physical and emotional effects that workplace accidents can have on a person’s health and future career prospects.